 Kerry had visited the Schoeneichs in Germany and realised that their system of training horses for straightness and equal kick of both hind legs would address all the patterns of muscular tension and hypertonicity he had been treating through acupuncture.
 That’s pretty impressive open mindedness!

-I am incredibly lucky to have had Dr Kerry Ridgway in my life and I, like many others in the horse world, will miss him dreadfully, but he will live on in my daily life with all horses.
-If he is looking down on me over the next year I know he will be proud that my little, project horse will go to Germany to be helped further by Klaus and Gabrielle Schoeneich of the ARR Centre and that I work closely with Carreg Dressage to improve both my riding skills and understand how to work horses in hand for straightness and correct biomechanics.
-Now because of Dr Kerry Ridgway I know what I need to know.
+I am incredibly lucky to have had Dr Kerry Ridgway in my life and I, like many others in the horse world, will always miss him dreadfully, but he will live on in my daily life with all horses.
+If he is looking down on me over the rest of my life I know he will be proud that my little, project horse went to Germany to be helped further by Klaus and Gabrielle Schoeneich of the ARR Centre.

 I’ll finish with tears in my eyes and say what I always said when I said goodbye to Kerry “Kerry I love you and thank you for everything”.